 - Reinforcement Learning and Inverse Reinforcement Learning

-Courses I am currently assisting/teaching:
+Courses I am assisting/teaching:

 - Computational Methods and Matlab